fedezocco/MoreEffEffDetsAndWPBB-TensorFlow/README.md

 ### Folder: _modified-EfficientDet

 The folder "_modified-EfficientDet" is a modification of the original TensorFlow implementation of EfficientDets, version of 23 October 2021: https://github.com/google/automl/tree/master/efficientdet.
-The description of the architectural modifications is in the above mentioned paper.
+The description of the architectural modifications is in the paper mentioned above.
 Here there is its implementation.
 We found that the architecture with less BiFPN layers and deeper class/box nets is more efficient.

 ![Capture](https://user-images.githubusercontent.com/62107909/158774955-c8ba86e7-dc3d-4214-bdef-c634573e8209.JPG)